dgoffredo/dgoffredo.github.io/content/pedant-cheat-sheet.md

 ### bike-shedding
 This is a nice bit of jargon to describe something that happens a lot in computer programming, but it's a cliché.
-I think "bickering" might be an alternative.
+Maybe "bickering" is an alternative.

 ### yak-shaving
-Honestly I haven't heard this one too much, but I've read it a lot, and used it before.
+I haven't heard this one much, but I've read it, and used it before.
 Alternatives are "working" or "preparing" ("work," "preparation").

 ### driving
 You mean "managing."